agron-gojcaj/agron-gojcaj/README.md

 ### Hello!

- > I'm Agron Gojcaj, and I'm currently a Software Developer Intern at 365 Retail Markers, which is headquartered in Troy.
+ > I'm Agron Gojcaj, and I'm a Software Developer.

 ### About me
 1. I am a Computer Science student at Oakland University and am graduating in May 2025.

-2. I love to play sports and video games.
+2. I love to lift weights, play sports, and read.

 ### Languages